Joining the Library

 - JSTOR: The Scholarly Journal Archive.
 JSTOR contains back issues of thousands of academic journals in a wide variety of disciplines.
 Issues are available both as images and as text, making searching possible both within each title and across the database.
 Back issues generally extend back to volume 1 and forward to within the last 3 to 5 years depending on the title.

 - SAGE Journals.
-SAGE is the world’s 5th largest journals publisher.
+SAGE is the world’s 5th largest journal publisher.
 The SAGE portfolio includes more than 900 journals spanning the Humanities, Social Sciences, Science, Technology and Medicine, and more than 400 are published on behalf of learned societies and institutions.

 - Project MUSE.
 A leading provider of digital humanities and social science content for the scholarly community around the world.
 Currently, Project MUSE has over 674 journals from 125 publishers.